Is a Ferret the Best Pet for You?

 A golden age for ferrets is 10.
-However, that's exceptional and not the norm.
+However, reaching that age is exceptional and not the norm.
 Their average lifespan is 6 to 8 years—if they received great nutrition, exercise and little stress.
-An animal that lives in a stressful home or eat poorly will have a significantly decreased lifespan.
+An animal that lives in a stressful home or eats poorly will have a significantly decreased lifespan.

 Their Age Chart

 - 1 year old—the ferret is now an adult